Kathleen Weathers

 Kathleen C. Weathers is an ecosystem scientist and the G. Evelyn Hutchinson Chair in Ecology at the Cary Institute of Ecosystem Studies.
 Her expertise focuses on understanding the ecology of air-land-water interactions.
-Weathers is the current elected President of the Ecological Society of America (2020-2021).
+Weathers was the elected President of the Ecological Society of America from 2020 to 2021.

 Early life and education

 Weathers was born in Grand Rapids, Michigan and raised in Ada, Michigan.
 She spent summers at a family residence on Lake Sunapee, New Hampshire, which motivated her interest in ecology and ecosystem management.
 She completed a B.A. in English at Albion College, M.F.S. in Forest Science at Yale University, and Ph.D. in Ecology at Rutgers University.
 Her early research, published in Nature, was one of the first studies to show that fog, in addition to rain, can contribute to acid pollution to forests.